psychemedia/winter-tales/src/gawain_notes.md

 But even as the red blood spurted from the Green Knight's neck and onto the floor, his body staggered forward, the arms flailing in search of the head.

-*If you've ever seen the Universiry Challenge episode of the Young Ones, when Vivien loses his head as he looks out of a train window, you can proabably imagine it in the same way that I can...*
+*If you've ever seen the University Challenge episode of the Young Ones, when Vivien loses his head as he looks out of a train window, you can proabably imagine it in the same way that I can...*

 Eventually the Green Knight's flailing arms found their target, and the knight stood up straight, holding his head beside him.
 He walked towards his horse, and remounted it.
 And as he wheeled the horse about, the blood continued to drain from the severed head and onto the floor.

-As he was about to depart, he wheeled the head around to face the platform.
+As he was about to depart, he twisted the head round to face the platform.
 It opened its eyes and stared straight ahead.

 "Be sure to keep your word, Gawain.
 You will find me at the site of the Green Chapel.
 I am known as the Green Knight".
 And with that, he turned again, and was gone.